 Questions regarding our family housing services can be emailed to: firstname.lastname@example.org

-In-person parent enrichment home visitation and monthly group socialization and trainings for families with children ages 1- 5 years, have been put on hold in the interim.
-Individual family phone/video conferencing sessions are being coordinated with clients and our parent enrichment staff.
-For more information on our parenting enrichment programs, please email: TWCHomeVisiting@thewholechild.org
+In-person home visiting, monthly group socializations and trainings for families with children ages 1- 5 years, have gone virtual and are also available in-person!
+One-on-one family phone/video conferencing sessions are being coordinated with clients and our parent enrichment staff.
+For more information on our parent enrichment programs, please email: TWCHomeVisiting@thewholechild.org

 In coordination with CalFresh Healthy Living guidelines, our nutrition education team will continue to advocate for adoption of a healthy lifestyle and will showcase videos on best tips for immunity building which will be posted on our social media platforms and be distributed through coordination with partner schools.
 Please follow us on our social media @TheWholeChild.
 Questions specific to nutrition education can be emailed to: email@example.com

-The Whole Child has postponed its annual fundraising gala, Raise the Roof, to early Fall 2020.
-On behalf of the gala committee and staff who have worked tirelessly to create an incredible night to lay a strong foundation for our Homeless to Homeowner project, we hope that you will join us in early Fall.
+The Whole Child has postponed its annual fundraising gala, Raise the Roof.
+On behalf of the gala committee and staff who have worked tirelessly to create an incredible night to lay a strong foundation for our Homeless to Homeowner project, we hope you will join us when a date is set.
 Thank you to our sponsors for championing our mission and their support of this decision.
 An announcement will be made when the new gala date is confirmed.

 Lastly, we encourage you to follow recommended actions to help prevent the spread of COVID-19, including: